areeseb/areeseb.github.io/noisepollution.md

 **Summary**

-The goal of this project was to study the spatial characteristics of noise pollution across demographics in LA County using  using spatially explicit machine learning methods.
-This was originally a short school project I completed as part of my M.S. at USC.
-It was completed as a group with the other members contributing to the writing and and some of the analysis.
-In this post I'll provide an abridged version of our paper and a link to the the analysis we completed using Python/Google Colab.
+This was a short project I completed as part of my M.S.
+The goal was to study the spatial characteristics of noise pollution across demographics in LA County using using spatially explicit machine learning methods.
+In this post Here's an abridged version of our paper and a [link](https://github.com/areeseb/demographicsofsound) to the the analysis we completed using Python/Google Colab.

 ## Background